Major in Nutrition and Dietetics

 - Bachelor of Science (B.S.) in nutrition and dietetics

 Emphasis Options: Culinary arts or food innovations and entrepreneurship

 Saint Louis University Nutrition and Dietetics Degree OverviewSaint Louis University's undergraduate degree in nutrition and dietetics is one of the few programs in which students can become both a registered dietitian nutritionist and a certified chef.

 If you choose to major in nutrition and dietetics at SLU, you'll take classes through Doisy College of Health Sciences at the Allied Health Professions Building on SLU's Medical Center.
 The school offers a gait lab for assessing motion analysis and a culinary lab for teaching food services and preparation.
 You'll also have access to a simulated medical office suite and exam rooms complete with videotaping capabilities and one-way mirrors for student observation.

-You'll also get hands-on experience in our food lab and the Salus Center Kitchen working with registered dietitians and culinary chefs.
+You'll also get hands-on experience in our food lab and the Salus Center Kitchen working with registered dietitian nutritionists and culinary chefs.
 SLU's nutrition and dietetics program also runs Fresh Gatherings Café and operates an organic farm on campus with a comprehensive composting program.

 What You'll Learn in SLU's Nutrition and Dietetics ProgramSLU's nutrition and dietetics program offers a unique curriculum, including courses such as Hot Topics in Nutrition, Ethnic Meal Management and a thread in sustainable food systems.

-Nutrition and dietetics classes at SLU are small, averaging five to 30 students, and are taught by registered dietitians with graduate degrees and certified executive chefs.
+Nutrition and dietetics classes at SLU are small, averaging five to 30 students, and are taught by registered dietitian nutritionists with graduate degrees and certified executive chefs.
 You will also work with many food and nutrition professionals and health care practitioners during internships, practica and course projects.